hydrabus/hydrafw/README.md

 ##How to build, flash and use hydrafw on Windows:

-###Required dependencies:

-    Custom chibios (based on ChibiOS 3.0) included as Submodule.
-    Custom microrl included as Submodule.

 ###Prerequisites for Windows:
 * Install git from http://msysgit.github.io
 * Install Python 2.7.x see https://www.python.org/downloads/windows